4mirfar/NLPlayground/DocumentRecourses/Introduction/NLPintroduction.md

 ---

+## 🔊 Ambiguity at the **Acoustic Level**

+Sometimes the confusion starts even earlier — during **speech recognition**!

+When someone says:

+> "... a computer that understand you lie cured mother"

+The system might "hear" and report one of two things:

+1. **"... you like your mother"**
+2. **"... you lie, cured mother"**

+Why?
+Because **"like your"** and **"lie cured"** sound similar when spoken quickly.
+Even though both options are **grammatically valid** in English, only one is correct — and speech recognizers may choose the wrong one based on sound alone.

 ### 💡 Why this matters:

 Machines don’t *really* know what we mean — unless we give them **lots of context, training, and rules**.
 Humans use **emotion, experience, tone, and common sense** — machines don't (yet).